-- 1. Prescription Drugs for the treatment of erectile dysfunction or any enhancement of sexual performance, unless listed on the Formulary. - 2.
-Prescription Drugs for weight loss unless otherwise listed on the Formulary. - 3.
-Immunization agents otherwise not required by the Affordable Care Act and listed on the Formulary, blood, or blood plasma. - 4.
-Medication that is to be taken by the Member, in whole or in part, at the place where it is dispensed. - 5.
-Medication received while the Member is a patient at an institution that has a Facility for dispensing pharmaceuticals. - 6.
-A refill dispensed more than 12 months from the date of a Physician's order. - 7.
-More than the predetermined Managed Drug Limitations assigned to certain drugs or classification of drugs. - 8.
-Over-the-counter (OTC) drugs that are not included in the Formulary. - 9.
-Drugs that are labeled "Caution limited by federal law to Investigational use" or Experimental and Investigational within the meaning as provided in this Contract. - 10.
+- 1. For Prescription Drugs for the treatment of erectile dysfunction or any enhancement of sexual performance, unless such treatment listed on the Formulary. - 2.
+For weight loss Prescription Drugs unless otherwise listed on the Formulary. - 3.
+For immunization agents, blood, or blood plasma, except when used for preventive care and and listed on the Formulary. - 4.
+For medication that is to be taken by the Member, in whole or in part, at the place where it is dispensed. - 5.
+For medication received while the Member is a patient at an institution that has a Facility for dispensing pharmaceuticals. - 6.
+For a refill dispensed more than 12 months from the date of a Physician's order. - 7.
+For more than the predetermined Managed Drug Limitations assigned to certain drugs or classification of drugs. - 8.
+For a prescription order that is available in over-the-counter form, or comprised of components that are available in over-the-counter form, and is therapeutically equivalent, except for over-the-counter products that are listed on the Formulary. - 9.
+For drugs labeled "Caution limited by federal law to Investigational use" or for Experimental and Investigational drugs. - 10.
 For any drug that we identify as therapeutic duplication through the Drug Utilization Review program. - 11.
-For more than a 31-day supply when dispensed in any one prescription or refill, or for maintenance drugs up to a 90-day supply when dispensed by mail order or a pharmacy that participates in extended day supply network. - 12.
-Prescription Drugs for any Member who enrolls in Medicare Part D as of the date of the Member's enrollment in Medicare Part D. Prescription Drug coverage may not be reinstated at a later date. - 13.
+For more than a 30-day supply when dispensed in any one prescription or refill, or for some maintenance drugs up to a 90-day supply when dispensed by mail order or a pharmacy that participates in extended day supply network.
+Specialty drugs and other select drug categories are limited to 30-day supply when dispensed by retail or mail order. - 12.
+For Prescription Drugs for any Member who enrolls in Medicare Part D as of the date of his or her enrollment in Medicare Part D. Prescription Drug coverage may not be reinstated at a later date. - 13.
 Foreign Prescription Medications, except those associated with an Emergency Medical Condition while you are traveling outside the United States.
 These exceptions apply only to medications with an equivalent FDA-approved Prescription Medication that would be covered under this section if obtained in the United States. - 14.
-For prevention of any diseases that are not endemic to the United States, such as malaria, and where preventative treatment is related to Member's vacation for out of country travel.
+For prevention of any diseases that are not endemic to the United States, such as malaria, and where preventative treatment is related to Member's vacation during out of country travel.
 This section does not prohibit coverage of treatment for aforementioned diseases.